Believing in accessibility for all

 • The customer has new information or evidence to give to us, that was not available originally.

-We will acknowledge the Stage 2 complaint within 5 working days.
-The Customer Resolution Team will contact the customer to discuss the complaint and how we can work to resolve it.
-Once the complaint is received, we will review it and pass it on to the relevant Head of Service to investigate, and we will also try to resolve any outstanding matters straight away.
+We aim to acknowledge the Stage 2 complaint within 5 working days of receipt.
+We will attempt to contact the customer by telephone to discuss the complaint and how we can work to resolve it.
+Once the complaint is received,

 If the investigation is going to take longer, the Customer Resolution Team will contact the customer within 20 days of the complaint being received.
 They will provide the reasons for the delay and agree an extension of the investigation with the customer, providing a new response date.
 Any extension will not be longer than 10 working days.
+The customer will be provided with details of the Housing Ombudsman at this stage.

 This is the end of our internal complaints process.